nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## <u>Quick start</u>

+Whether you're using Windows or MacOS, the steps for installation are the same.

 1. Ensure you have Java `11` or above installed in your Computer.
 [Not sure what Java is?
 Click here!](https://java.com/en/download/help/download_options.html)

-1. Download the latest `dash.jar` from here (not available yet).
+2. Download the latest `dash.jar` from here (not available yet).

-1. Copy the file to the folder you want to use as the _home folder_ for Dash.
+3. Copy the file to the folder you want to use as the _home folder_ for Dash, which is where your data is stored.

-1. Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.<br>
    ![Ui](images/UG-00.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

 * **`contacts`** : Switches to the contacts tab.